>”Now is not the time to be nervous. Now is the time to have courage.”-Kelly Cutrone

 Thanks to Arjun, Jen and Melissa this was the first of many flawless aid stations.
 Sniper came in as I was heading out and reminded me to run smart.
 I knew he was pulling for me to have a good race just as much as I wanted to for myself, so I appreciated that.
 I was back on the road in no time and had a nice enjoyable rolling road section through the next couple stops.
 I was alone for most of this, passed once by a man named Chris.
 I found myself again excited to see some friendly faces as the cheers from Four Points aid station rose up ahead.
 At this point in the day I knew it was getting hot (eventual high that day was 88 degrees).
 I was a 50K in and had a long way to go, so I just went through the routine and again found myself behind a couple men climbing up the ATV trail.
 This lead to an eventual steep downhill, then right back onto a trail for a LONG climb.
 Long.
 Long.
 Hot.
 Humid.
 Buggy.
 Long.
 Climb.
 This was probably the lowest point in the race for me.
 I was all alone, the bugs were getting on my nerves, and I was frustrated feeling like I had no sense of when I’d be out of the climb.
 Alas, the only way out is to run, and that I did.
 Finally I hit creekside where I dunked myself in the creek then got to the aid station.
 It was here I regained my composure again.
 I was at the aid station with about 5 other guys – they must have just been a few minutes up ahead the whole time.
 So I wasn’t all alone and in last place like my mind was starting to tell me.
 The guys were getting weighed, all a little weary at the 4-5 pound drops.
 I hop on the scale and find out that I gained 1.5 pounds.
 Go figure.

 Heading back down to Four Points is a long gravel road, mostly downhill, and I ran quickly to get there.
 The climate change from being out of the trail where the air wasn’t moving was refreshing, and I felt like I was getting my life back.
 I was even hungry at Four Points and jokingly asked for a burger.
-Again, I felt like a Nascar car entering the pit station as I sat down here and my crew worked around me, doing everything perfectly.
-With a yell from Arjun saying my pants were falling down, I was heading out for a 6 mile climb, this time at least it was a road climb.
+Again, I felt like a Nascar car entering the pit station as I sat down here and my crew worked around me, doing everything perfectly, it was kind of like I was in my own personal REAL nascar fantasy game that many people enjoy competing on, creating their own teams and driver selections.
+Anyway, with a yell from Arjun saying my pants were falling down, I was heading out for a 6 mile climb, this time at least it was a road climb.
 It took a long time, and again I was by myself, but it was refreshing to see the 50 mile mark on the road.
 I hit there in 9:35.
 After the long ascent we got a nice downhill.
 I saw a snake which scared the Russian man I ran with, and then I caught a glimpse of my parents as I pulled into Edinburg Gap.
 For some reason seeing them made me tear up, and I had to get a hold of myself before coming in close – I knew if my mom saw me crying she’d think I was dying!

 I think it was here that I really realized how far I had left to go.
 Having run 56 miles, I still had another 44 ahead of me.
 It was HOT.
 Luckily the GUs were going down like water today, because I was having trouble pinpointing anything else that sounded good.
 Melissa even suggested ice cream which I turned down – I NEVER do that!!!
 From here to Little Fort I was on an ATV road.
 Since the storms the night before were pretty strong, there were some huge mud puddles.
 Meaning, you either went right through them – garunteeing me another 20 miles of wet feet before I changed shoes – or you added distance by running from side to side – because naturally the clearest path always alternated sides of the puddles.
 It was here though I noticed how well my legs were still holding up.
 I was running with ease, and holding a good pace whenever possible.
 I was still able to run many of the hills, and pound the downhills.
 I was able to work with Chris through a good portion of this section.
 He is a seasoned runner who had taken about 10 years off and was getting back into it.
 By the end of the section I was alone again, and was excited to see the signs I recognized meaning I was at Little Fort.
 My crew even had a burger waiting for me!
 That sounded great, and so did watermelon….so I sandwiched the meat between the watermelon and chowed down.
 I am fairly certain I scared some people here.
 I took in some soup and a couple chips here too, washed it down with Mountain Dew, and then headed out.
 This was exciting for me because at least now I knew all the parts that were to come.
 There was no more unknown.